 In principle, a product is evaluated for potential hazards to human life and regulated accordingly on the premise that it is used as intended.
 The indications on the labels of glyphosate-based pesticides might have changed over the years, and it is not our purpose here to ascertain whether these offered an adequate warning about the risks involved to the operator.

 Dr. Charles Benbrook, the author of the paper mentioned above, notices that a significant portion of the epidemiological studies the EPA's conclusion was based on looking at large samples of professional agricultural workers, who usually spray pesticides from inside the closed cabin of a tractor or airplane, rarely handling the solution without protective gear.

 On the other hand, most of the people claiming adverse health effects from herbicides are small-scale users, like groundskeepers and homeowners who apply the solution from hand-held pumps.

 During a litigation trial brought against Monsanto by a groundskeeper suffering from Non-Hodgkin's Lymphoma, it came to light that the company actively influenced the scientific community into a favorable opinion of their product.

-In a series of confidential Emails, Monsanto employs talked about "shadow writing" papers that scientists un-affiliated with the industry would later claim as their own.
+In a series of confidential emails, Monsanto employees talked about "shadow writing" papers that unaffiliated scientists would claim as their own.

 The EPA itself came under scrutiny when it was found that some of the messages were addressed to agency officials, which raises serious concerns about the impartiality of their 2015 assessment.

 If you are one of the many people injured as a result of the herbicide industry's callous actions, call us today to discuss ways in which you might be compensated for your grief.